tradle/why-hypercore/README.md

 Ability to build apps that work in the Cloud **and** on local PCs and mobiles.
 Many cloud-native systems only work in the Cloud, which limits their scope of use, and makes them extremely difficult for developers to debug and test, leading to a huge loss in productivity.
 AWS is notoriously difficult in that respect.

+### Rethinking AWS from P2P first-principles

+The core idea of Personal Cloud is to give individuals access to Infrastructure and Platform level of services (IaaS and PaaS), which are sold only to organizations.
+Direct infrastructure ownership provides the level of isolation, security and privacy that most closely resembles PCs at home.
+This Personal Computing platform would then allow to build truly personal apps, which we abandoned with SaaS, giving SaaS vendors access to all our data.

+To make infrastructure acceptable to people, it needs to be simple.

 ### What makes Hypercore suitable for Tradle?

 ### Data Durability, Load balancing, and Mobility